ProlificsPanther/Docker-Panther/README.md

 # Panther Web Docker
-Provided is a Docker file that can be used to dockerize  your Panther Client application.
+The Docker file can be used to dockerize  your Panther Web applications.
 Also included are samples of a Panther Docker image  that can  be pulled directly using the docker pull command from [Docker Hub](https://hub.docker.com/repository/docker/prolificspanther/pantherweb).

 ### Usage
-* Panther Web 5.5*
+* Panther Web 5.53

 # Prerequisites: (Required)
   * Install Docker Engine from  https://docs.docker.com/get-docker/

   Provided in Container
-  * Panther 5.5*
+  * Panther 5.53
   * JDK 8
   * Linux Server(Ubuntu 20.04)
   * Tomcat.zip(included)